microsoft/react-native-code-push/docs/api-js.md

 * [checkForUpdate](#codepushcheckforupdate): Asks the CodePush service whether the configured app deployment has an update available.

 * [disallowRestart](#codepushdisallowrestart): Temporarily disallows any programmatic restarts to occur as a result of a CodePush update being installed.
-This is an advanced API, and is useful when a component within your app (e.g. an onboarding process) needs to ensure that no end-user interruptions can occur during its lifetime.
+This is an advanced API, and is useful when a component within your app (for example an onboarding process) needs to ensure that no end-user interruptions can occur during its lifetime.

-* [getCurrentPackage](#codepushgetcurrentpackage): Retrieves the metadata about the currently installed update (e.g. description, installation time, size). *NOTE: As of `v1.10.3-beta` of the CodePush module, this method is deprecated in favor of [`getUpdateMetadata`](#codepushgetupdatemetadata)*.
+* [getCurrentPackage](#codepushgetcurrentpackage): Retrieves the metadata about the currently installed update (like description, installation time, size). *NOTE: As of `v1.10.3-beta` of the CodePush module, this method is deprecated in favor of [`getUpdateMetadata`](#codepushgetupdatemetadata)*.

-* [getUpdateMetadata](#codepushgetupdatemetadata): Retrieves the metadata for an installed update (e.g. description, mandatory).
+* [getUpdateMetadata](#codepushgetupdatemetadata): Retrieves the metadata for an installed update (like description, mandatory).

 * [notifyAppReady](#codepushnotifyappready): Notifies the CodePush runtime that an installed update is considered successful.
 If you are manually checking for and installing updates (i.e. not using the [sync](#codepushsync) method to handle it all for you), then this method **MUST** be called; otherwise CodePush will treat the update as failed and rollback to the previous version when the app next restarts.